The Cook Once, Eat All Week Easy Meal Prep Plan

 Cook Once, Eat All Week is the ultimate meal prep series that helps walk you through an entire month of Paleo-friendly meal prep with delicious recipes and a budget-friendly plan.
 This is the perfect FREE guide to follow if you're looking for efficient, healthy success in the kitchen.

-BOY HOWDY am I ever excited about this brand spanking new series!
+BOY HOWDY am I ever excited about this brand spanking new meal prep series!

 When my team and I were brainstorming our wishlist of content for 2018, we knew that we wanted to kick off the year with a MAJOR effort to help support your healthy kitchen endeavors.
-Of course, we have a BIG group kicking off their January Fed & Fit Project (Online), but we also wanted to provide support for those of you who just want a little meal prep support (vs. total healthy lifestyle design overhaul).
+We really wanted to provide support for those of you who just want a little meal prep support (vs. total healthy lifestyle design overhaul).

 For the longest time, the working name for this series was “Efficient Meal Prep” because THAT is what we want to bring you.
 Our dreams included a series of kitchen/ingredient/recipe hacks that will help you created delicious, nutritious meals with an *efficient* use of your time and resources (ahem: money).
 Because our recipes don't call for flours, fancy pre-made sauces, or expensive cuts of meat, this series IS budget-friendly (by design).
 It's also all “squeaky-clean” Paleo-friendly, so it will comply with most healthy dietary protocols that you may be following in the New Year.